roytang/blog/content/post/2018/12/movies-tv-2018/index.md

 - I used to consider Daredevil S1 to be the best of the Marvel/Netflix seasons so far; I think I have to crown a new champion

 [Comments](#comment-e9d0c6d5-5a03-4962-aee8-d7e848ecb45c)

+I have more spoilery comments in the [October 2018 Watching Lately](/2018/10/october-2018-watching-lately/)

 ---